 Bilberries are packed with antioxidants and powerful compounds called anthocyanins that may help prevent serious diseases while also boosting fitness and cognitive function.
 There's more than meets the eye when it comes to these little dark bundles of joy... and we're here to run you through the basics.

 Sometimes referred to as European blueberries, bilberries and blueberries are very similar in appearance.
 The key difference is that while blueberries are native to the United States, bilberries are native to Northern Europe.
-The other advantage that bilberries hold over their American cousins is that they contain higher levels of vitamin C, vitamin E and much higher levels of anthocyanins.
+The other advantage that bilberries hold over their American cousins is that they contain higher levels of Vitamin C, Vitamin E and much higher levels of anthocyanins.
 Bilberries are also a lot more tasty - with an intense flavour, which is why they are particularly popular with those that try them.

 Bilberries are an ingredient in several of the Innermost blends: The Strong Protein, The Health Protein and The Lean Protein.
 Recommended for anyone looking to improve their overall well-being and also relieve muscle soreness after an intense bout of exercise or weight-lifting.